 Portrait photography has been around for ages, and it is still one of the preferred styles of picture-snapping for many amateur or professional photographers in the world.
 If you have a mirrorless camera, especially if it has the Sony brand, then you might consider getting Sony lenses to boost your portrait photography to the next level.

-If you’re looking for Sony lenses that can give you that nice, creamy background effect while your main subject remains pin sharp, then you ought to consider acquiring the Sony 50mm f/1.8 Lens.
+If you’re looking for Sony lenses that can give you that nice, creamy background effect while your main subject remains pin-sharp, then you ought to consider acquiring the Sony 50mm f/1.8 Lens.
 Many photographers, amateurs, and professionals alike swear by this lens.
-It is also an excellent Sony E mount lens for individuals who are just starting out in the field of photography.
+It is also an excellent lens for individuals who are just starting in the field of photography.

 Due to its f/1.8 aperture, the lens can acquire a lot of light, which means that you can shoot images in relatively dim situations.
-For example, if you’re inside a dimly lit night club, but you want to take photos using your mirrorless camera, then you don’t have to bump up the ISO levels all the way just to take a decent picture when you have this particular Sony E mount lens.
+For example, if you’re inside a dimly-lit nightclub, but you want to take photos using your mirrorless camera, then you don’t have to bump up the ISO levels all the way to take a decent picture when you have this particular lens.

-The Sony SEL35F18 35mm f/1.8 E mount lens is an excellent piece of glass, especially if you have a mirrorless camera touting the Sony brand.
-If you’re into portrait photography, and if you want to get more in the shot that a 50mm might not give you, then this 35mm variant might be the better option for you.
+The Sony 35mm f/1.8 lens is an excellent piece of glass, especially if you have a mirrorless camera touting the Sony brand.
+If you’re into portrait photography, and if you want to get more in the shot than a 50mm might not give you, then this 35mm variant might be the better option for you.

 This Sony E mount lens produces sharp images while giving decently blurred backgrounds when shooting with its widest aperture.
-Even though a 50mm f/1.8 prime lens would give you more of that delicious “bokeh” effect, this particular Sony lens can still provide above average blurry backgrounds.
+Even though a 50mm f/1.8 prime lens would give you more of that delicious “bokeh” effect, this particular Sony E-mount lens can still provide above-average blurry backgrounds.

 It is advised, however, that you should update the firmware of this lens before using it to make the most out of it.